pgjdbc/pgjdbc/README.md

 ## Supported PostgreSQL and Java versions
 The current version of the driver should be compatible with **PostgreSQL 8.4 and higher** using the version 3.0 of the protocol and **Java 8** (JDBC 4.2) or above.
 Unless you have unusual requirements (running old applications or JVMs), this is the driver you should be using.

-PgJDBC regression tests are run against all PostgreSQL versions since 8.4, including "build PostgreSQL from git master" version.
-There are other derived forks of PostgreSQL but have not been certified to run with PgJDBC.
-If you find a bug or regression on supported versions, please fill an [Issue](https://github.com/pgjdbc/pgjdbc/issues).
+PgJDBC regression tests are run against all PostgreSQL versions since 9.1, including "build PostgreSQL from git master" version.
+There are other derived forks of PostgreSQL but they have not been certified to run with PgJDBC.
+If you find a bug or regression on supported versions, please file an [Issue](https://github.com/pgjdbc/pgjdbc/issues).

 ## Get the Driver
 Most people do not need to compile PgJDBC.
 You can download the precompiled driver (jar) from the [PostgreSQL JDBC site](https://jdbc.postgresql.org/download.html) or using your chosen dependency management tool: